Gondocs/vszk/README.md

 <br>
 This is a React.js website for software comparison and software listing.
 This README file provides an overview of the project and its dependencies.

-# **Project Name: GUI**
+# **Project Name: VSZK**
 Version: 1.2\
 This project is private, but currently set to public to give insight for the responsible professors.
 <br>
 <br>

 ## **Project Description**
-The GUI project is a software comparison and listing website built using React.js.\It allows users to compare different software products and provides a list of software items.
+The VSZK project is a software comparison and listing website built using React.js.\It allows users to compare different software products and provides a list of software items.
 The website is designed to be user-friendly and interactive, providing a seamless experience for users.
 <br>
 <br>